 The following diagram shows the general layout of the Artisan Food Center.
-Five indoor tenants, including the BMS Co-op Natural Foods Market, Bee Local Farms, Mama Swan’s Sweet Treats, Mary’s Candies, Rey’s Roast, and XO Alambic are housed in the building; one outdoor tenant, Verdurous Gardens, uses the adjacent outdoor garden space.
-The BMS Co-op Market is open on Tuesdays, Fridays and Saturdays from 10:00 AM to 1:00 PM.
+Five indoor tenants, including the BMS Co-op Natural Foods Market, Humble Honey, Manila Bay Cafe, Mary’s Candies, Rey’s Roast, and XO Alambic are housed in the building; one outdoor tenant, Verdurous Gardens, uses the adjacent outdoor garden space.
+The BMS Co-op Market is open on Tuesdays, Fridays, and Saturdays from 10:00 AM to 1:00 PM.

 The spaces are designed for energy-efficient food processing operation and can be modified to fit an individual business’ needs.

 If you are a food producer who fits our model of sustainable, fresh, and artisan, and you’re interested in joining a team of like-minded businesses, contact us to see how your business could fit into our unique food tourism site.
 Please contact Jennie Dickinson at the Port of Columbia via e-mail at firstname.lastname@example.org, or via phone at (509) 382-2577.